Logarithmic Voronoi polytopes for discrete linear models

 This relation is known as the \textit{likelihood correspondence} \cite[Definition 1.5]{Huh2014}.
 If $(u,p)\in\Phi$, we write $\Phi(u)=p$ and say that $p$ is the \textit{maximum likelihood estimate} (MLE) of $u$ in $\M$.
 For arbitrary models, describing the set of those points $u$ for which MLE exists is an active area of research, and we refer the reader to \cite{AmendolaKohnReichenbachSeigal2020InvariantTheoryScalingAlgorithmsForMaximumLikelihoodEstimation, ErikssonFienbergRinaldoSullivant2006PolyhedralConditionsForNonexistenceOfMLE, Fienberg1970Quasi-independenceMaximumLikelihoodEstimationIncompleteContingencyTables, GrossRodriguez2014MaximumLikelihoodPresenceDataZeros}.
 Given a point $u\in\Delta_{n-1}$, the log-likelihood function $\ell_u(x)$ is strictly concave on the simplex and hence on any convex subset of the simplex.
 Both linear and partial linear models are given by polytopes, so the MLE will always exist and be unique for every $u\in\Delta_{n-1}^\circ$.

-Given a model $\M$ and a point $p\in\M$, the \textit{logarithmic Voronoi cell} at $p$ is defined to be the set of all $u\in\Delta_{n-1}$ such that $\Phi(u)=p$.
+\begin{definition} Given a model $\M$ and a point $p\in\M$, the \textit{logarithmic Voronoi cell} at $p$ is defined to be the set of all $u\in\Delta_{n-1}$ such that $\Phi(u)=p$. \end{definition}

 In general, logarithmic Voronoi cells are convex sets.
 For some models, logarithmic Voronoi cells are known to be polytopes; for example, finite models, models of ML degree one, toric models, and linear models \cite{AH20logarithmic}.
 For such models, we will refer to their logarithmic Voronoi cells as \textit{logarithmic Voronoi polytopes}.
 For discrete linear models, these polytopes partition the probability simplex.

 \begin{definition} Let $f_1,\ldots, f_n$ be linear polynomials in $\theta=(\theta_1,\ldots,\theta_d)$ with $\sum_{i=1}^nf_i(\theta)=1$.
 Let $\Theta\subseteq \RR^d$ be the $d$-dimensional parameter space where $f_i(\theta)>0$ for all $\theta\in\Theta$ and $i=1,\ldots,n$.
 The image of the map